This cranberry sauce is not only delicious, but it’s also got healing properties as well.

 - Remove the cheesecloth/mulling spices and discard.

-- With a fork, mash the remaining cranberries.
+- With a fork or whisk, mash the remaining cranberries.

 - This cranberry sauce can also be used as a jam to spread on your fave bread.